TonyGonzalezData/TonyGonzalezData/README.md

 •	🔄 Transitioning towards roles as a Data Analyst and Data Scientist.

-•	📊 Previous experience in operations, IT, sales, and marketing, with a comprehensive view of business processes.
+•	📊 Previous experience in operations, connected to IT, sales, and marketing, with a comprehensive view of business processes.

 •	🧠 Developing advanced skills in data science: Python, SQL, statistics, and machine learning.